joshdurbin/joshdurbin.net/content/posts/2020-1-redis-graph-product-recommendation-part-1-data-loading.md

 +++
-title = "Building a product recommendation engine using RedisGraph and OpenCypher, Part 1: Data loading" date = "2020-01-16" tags = ["graph", "redis", "recommendations", "data"]
+title = "Product Recommendations in RedisGraph, Part 1: Data loading" date = "2020-01-16"
+tags = ["graph", "redis", "recommendations", "data", "opencypher", "redisgraph"]
 +++

 There are so many persistence stores in the world; relational, document, key-value, time series, graph, and on and on...